 Saturday, June 30, 2012

-Time slipped so fast, a fifty-five week allotment of it here in the tropics.
+Time slipped so fast, a fifty-five week term in the tropics.
 End of financial year.
-Half year.
+Half-year.
 Four or five weeks time a return expected to the land of Oz.
-It is going to be a very strange home-coming.
+It is going to be a strange home-coming.

-The old pavement scribbler here, the hobo-like chap always carting a bag or two, sporting the old embroidered polo that a daughter might have run up on her sewing machine to give dad a better visibility crossing the streets, unexpectedly approached the table this morning while the diary entry was being made.
-In passing the fish-eye has taken in the stranger many times over the course of the stay.
-Once there came an abrupt greeting and a smile.
-Never before this morning anything like a direct approach.
+The old pavement scribbler here, the hobo-like chap always carting a bag or two, sporting the old embroidered polo that a daughter might have run up on her sewing machine to give dad better visibility crossing the streets, unexpectedly approached the table this morning while the diary entry was being made.
+In passing the fish-eye has taken in the stranger many times.
+Once there came an abrupt greeting and smile.
+Never before this morning anything like direct approach.

 The man wanted to make his own confirmation on the date.
 Stopped by the table, he craned his head around to take in the scrawl.
-Highly unexpected.
-It was a visitation like that of a bird suddenly alighted from the clouds.
+It was a visitation like of a bird suddenly alighted from the clouds.
 Strange but true; confident and direct.
 The familiarity over such a long course naturally allowed the liberty.
 Why not?
-The chap had seen innumerable fellows taking a seat at table; free and easy relations; long conversations.
-A venture on his part not such a leap perhaps.
-It is the newcomer who is always required to make the adjustment on his side, and fair enough.
+Chap had seen innumerable fellows taking a seat at table; free & easy relations; long conversations.
+A venture on his part not such a leap.
+It is the newcomer who is required to make the adjustment, and fair enough.

 — Today thirteen, it sounded like.